MikeTannenbaum/mtdc-2022/_posts/2016-06-13-on-doing-trying-and-making-ideas-happen.md

   - Creative Pursuits
   - Mindset
 tags:
-  - mindful working
+  - on/productivity
-  - presence
+  - on/mindfulness
-  - productivity
+  - on/work
 ---
 <blockquote>
 <div style="text-align: center;">